professor-greebie/sids/README.md

 send_message_to_officer_enum(
     &actor_system, // the actor system
-    0, // the officer id, currently a simple Vec index for now InternalMessage::RequestStatus, // the message you wish to send false // whether the actor is a thread-blocking type (see below) );
+    0, // the officer id, currently a simple Vec index for now Message::RequestStatus, // the message you wish to send false // whether the actor is a thread-blocking type (see below) );